gkorpal/gkorpal.github.io/_drafts/computations-in-arithmetic-geometry.md

 > Any mathematician who is serious about doing extensive computational work in algebraic number theory and arithmetic geometry is strongly urged to become familiar with all three systems [Sage, Pari and Magma], since they all have their pros and cons.
 Pari is sleek and small, Magma has much unique functionality for computations in arithmetic geometry, and Sage has a wide range of functionality in most areas of mathematics, a large developer community, and much unique new code.

+Note that Magma is a procedural programming language, unlike Python and SageMath which are object-oriented programming languages.
+The only reason we need to learn Magma is offers more functionality than SageMath for structural computations.

 In the USA, because of the [Simons Foundation Agreement](http://magma.maths.usyd.edu.au/magma/simons_details), you can get access to Magma for free by contacting your department's IT support staff.
 You should be able to access its full-version on your department's computer clusters and student-version on your personal computer ([installation steps](http://magma.maths.usyd.edu.au/magma/faq/install)).
 Note that the student-version is available only for the outdated [32-bit architecture](http://magma.maths.usyd.edu.au/magma/download/all/), therefore you might also need to [install additonal packages](https://unix.stackexchange.com/q/75054/) like `glibc.i686` in Fedora ([details](https://stackoverflow.com/a/25269017/)) or `ia32-libs-multiarch` in Ubuntu ([details](https://stackoverflow.com/a/3949268/)).